RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Proposed Method

 When the radar transmits coherent pulses toward the sea surface, it receives a sequence of echo signals from each range resolution cell.
 In clutter-dominated cells, these echoes primarily consist of sea surface backscatter and thermal noise, whereas in target-present cells, additional reflections from the target are superimposed.
-The received echo sequence $x$ from a resolution unit can be decomposed into observation vectors ${x}_i$ through the following segmentation:
+The received radar echo sequence $x$ within a distance bin is partitioned into a series of observation vectors ${x_i}$ using the following sliding-window segmentation:

-where $N$ represents the length of the observation window and $M$ denotes the sliding step between consecutive observation vectors.
-Target detection is formulated as a binary hypothesis testing problem:
+Here, $N$ denotes the window length for each observation, while $M$ defines the stride between adjacent segments.
+Target detection based on deep learning techniques is modeled as a binary hypothesis decision-making task:

-where $H_0$ is the null hypothesis that indicates target absence in received signal $x(n)$, and $H_1$ is the alternative hypothesis that indicates target presence.
-In the cell under test, $s(n)$ and $c(n)$ denote target echos and sea clutter echos, respectively.
-Meanwhile, in the reference cells, $x_p(n)$ and $c_p(n)$ denote received echos and clutter echos, respectively. $P$ is the number of reference cells.
-To effectively distinguish between the target echo and clutter echo, five unique sequence features are extracted from the time, phase, Doppler, and time frequency domains, as described below: \begin{itemize} \item Instantaneous Phase (IP): The instantaneous phase of the radar echo signal $x(n)$ is calculated as follow:
+Under the null hypothesis $H_0$, $x(n)$ contains only sea clutter $c(n)$, indicating the absence of a target.
+Under the alternative hypothesis $H_1$, $x(n)$ includes both the target component $t(n)$ and the clutter $c(n)$ within the test cell.
+To achieve effective target-clutter discrimination, five distinct signal sequence features are derived from multiple domains, including temporal, phase, Doppler, and time-frequency domains.
+These sequence features include: \begin{itemize} \item Instantaneous Phase (IP): The phase information of the complex-valued signal $x(n)$ is obtained as:

-where $\arg(.)$ represents the phase of a complex variable. \item Doppler Spectrum Entropy (DSE): For the echo signal $x(n)$, its Doppler amplitude spectrum can be represented as:
+where $\angle(.)$ denotes the phase angle of the complex signal. \item Doppler Spectrum Entropy (DSE): First, the doppler amplitude spectrum of $x(n)$ is calculated as:

 where $f_d(-\frac{1}{2T_s} \leq f_d \leq \frac{1}{2T_s})$ represents the Doppler frequency, and $T_s$ represents the pulse repetition interval for the radar system.
 Furthermore, the entropy of the Doppler spectrum is calculated as: